Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH measurements

 \subsection{KH instability at constant temperature}

-In measurements at constant temperature as a function of $I_{\mathrm b}$, $\Omega_\mathrm{c}^4 \propto \; \mid\!\nabla H \! \mid_{z = z_\mathrm{AB}}$ (Eq.~(\ref{SuperfluidInstability-5})).
-Here the field $H_\mathrm{AB}$ stays constant, while the location $z_\mathrm{AB}$ of the AB interface moves further away from the magnet center in an increasing field gradient.
-We use this linear dependence with a temperature dependent slope as a consistency check of the data and the model.
-Examples measured at three different temperatures are shown in Fig.~\ref{Om_gradH29barComposite}.
+In measurements at constant temperature as a function of $I_{\mathrm b}$, the linear dependence $\Omega_\mathrm{c}^4 \propto \; \mid\!\nabla H \! \mid_{H = H_\mathrm{AB}}$ in Eq.~(\ref{SuperfluidInstability-5}) can be tested.
+This linear relation is illustrated in Fig.~\ref{Om_gradH29barComposite} at three different temperatures.
+At each of these temperatures the field $H_\mathrm{AB}$ remains constant, while $I_{\mathrm b}$ increases and the location of the AB interface moves further away from the magnet center.
+The measurement of the slope requires accurate temperature control, as demonstrated by the illustration in Fig.~\ref{Om_gradH33.7bar1.77mK}.

-Such tests require accurate temperature control during the measurement of the slope.
 The instability can be traversed by sweeping $\Omega$ upward at constant $I_{\mathrm b}$ or by sweeping $I_{\mathrm b}$ downward at constant $\Omega$.
 In both cases rotation has to be stopped after each instability event, to remove the vortices from the B phase sections and to initialize the measuring setup for the next round of measurements.
-As the heat leak and the warmup rate depend on $\Omega$ \cite{Hosio-PRB}, maintaining precise temperature stability requires careful automation.
-This was not seriously attempted in the present measurements.
-An illustration is shown in Fig.~\ref{Om_gradH33.7bar1.77mK}.
-Here a 2\,\% variation in the measuring temperature is visible as a change in the slope of the linear dependence $\Omega_\mathrm{c}^4$ versus $\nabla H \! \mid_{z = z_\mathrm{AB}}$ which would amount to a 5\,\% uncertainty in the determination of the slope.
+As the heat leak depends on $\Omega$ \cite{Hosio-PRB}, maintaining precise temperature stability requires careful work.
+In Fig.~\ref{Om_gradH33.7bar1.77mK} a 2\,\% variation in the measuring temperature is seen to lead to a 5\,\% uncertainty in the determination of the slope $\Omega_\mathrm{c}^4$ versus $\nabla H $.